divio/divio-cloud-docs/introduction/django-05-database.rst

     docker-compose run web python manage.py createsuperuser

 The next time you run ``docker-compose up``, you'll be able to `log in to the admin <http://127.0.0.1:8000/admin>`_.

-(If you don't see the expected styling of the Django admin, it's probably because the site is running with Uvicorn rather than the runserver - check whether you left the ``command`` line in ``docker-compose.yml`` commented out.)
+If you don't see the expected styling of the Django admin, it's probably because the site is running with uWSGI rather than the runserver - check whether you left the ``command`` line in ``docker-compose.yml`` commented out.

 Deploy your changes